gmsotavio/docker-bootlin-training-materials-builder/README.md

-# Docker image for building bootlin tranining materials
+# Docker image for building bootlin training materials

 This repository provides a dockerfile for creating a docker container for building bootlin tranining materials found at: [https://github.com/bootlin/training-materials](https://github.com/bootlin/training-materials)